vladen/sync-decorator/SPEC.md

 <a name="sync"></a>
 # @sync
-appends Sync suffix to name of decorated method.
+Appends Sync suffix to name of decorated method.

 ```js
 /*